Moniaesz/react-github-battle/README.md

 ### React Github Battle

-App utilizes mostly ES5 syntax to be fully refactored later on, after [Modern JavaScript course](https://tylermcginnis.com/courses/modern-javascript/).

 Implementation of Github Battle App, made along with [React Fundamental Course](https://tylermcginnis.com/courses/react-fundamentals/).

+ES6 code refacoring was made after [Modern JavaScript course](https://tylermcginnis.com/courses/modern-javascript/).

 ##### sidenote
 react-github-battle utilizes Github API, that can be contacted without API key but with some limits.
 If it's the case (You get error and can't fetch Github users data):